mikeridgill/ptm_connectivity_and_density/README.md

 [no. of particles x no. of release days x no. of release months x no. of units of time]

-The parameters days<sub>indices</sub>, months<sub>indices</sub> and time<sub>indices</sub> include the indices of latsave/lonsave that are of interest and are used to 'slice' these matrices.
+The parameters days_indices, months_indices and time_indices include the indices of latsave/lonsave that are of interest and are used to 'slice' these matrices.

 <a id="org0b70a20"></a>

 ## Specifying the shape of latsave/lonsave

-The parameter shape<sub>check</sub> should express the dimensions, as described above, and is required by the Python programmes to aid reading the MATLAB .mat files.
+The parameter shape_check should express the dimensions, as described above, and is required by the Python programmes to aid reading the MATLAB .mat files.
 The Python package used to achieve this can 'flatten' matrices and this avoids any unwanted problems.

 <a id="org2157bd8"></a>

 ## Python and MATLAB indexing

 A difference between MATLAB and Python is that the former uses indices that start from 1, whereas the latter starts from 0.
 This can cause problems.
-For the parameters days<sub>indices</sub>, months<sub>indices</sub> and time<sub>indices</sub> use the MATLAB method of indexing (starting from 1).
+For the parameters days_indices, months_indices and time_indices use the MATLAB method of indexing (starting from 1).
 The Python programmes will convert these to Python appropriate indexing.

 <a id="org637d97a"></a>

 ## Choosing whether to save release site-specific information

-If both keep<sub>polygon</sub><sub>mats</sub> and keep<sub>polygon</sub><sub>shapefiles</sub> are set to 0, the directories created for each release site, which will contain the shapefiles created during running, will be deleted.
+If both keep_polygon_mats and keep_polygon_shapefiles are set to 0, the directories created for each release site, which will contain the shapefiles created during running, will be deleted.
 If either, or both, are set to 1, they will be left in place to hold what you have specified retaining.

 <a id="org4052c97"></a>